-Do not take protriptyline if you have taken a monoamine oxidase (MAO) inhibitor (isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], or tranylcypromine [Parnate®]) in the past 2 weeks.
+Do not take protriptyline with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], or tranylcypromine [Parnate®]) in the past 2 weeks.
 Do not start taking a MAO inhibitor within 5 days of stopping protriptyline.
-If you do, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, sudden high body temperature, extremely high blood pressure, or severe convulsions .
+If you do, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, sudden high body temperature, extremely high blood pressure, or severe convulsions.

-Do not take other medicines unless they have been discussed with your doctor.
-Using protriptyline together with cisapride (Propulsid®), may increase the chance of having serious side effects .
+Do not take protriptyline together with cisapride (Propulsid®).
+Using these medicines together may increase the chance of having serious side effects.

 protriptyline will add to the effects of alcohol and other CNS depressants (medicines that slow down the nervous system, possibly causing drowsiness).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates; medicine for seizures; muscle relaxants; or anesthetics, including some dental anesthetics.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 This effect may last for a few days after you stop taking protriptyline.
 Check with your doctor before taking any of the above while you are using protriptyline.

 protriptyline may cause some people to become drowsy.
 Make sure you know how you react to protriptyline before you drive, use medicines, or do anything else that could be dangerous if you are drowsy or not alert.